-Maple syrup urine disease (MSUD) is caused by a gene defect.
-Persons with this condition cannot break down the amino acids leucine, isoleucine, and valine.
+Maple syrup urine disease (MSUD) is inherited, which means it is passed down through families.
+It is caused by a defect in 1 of 3 genes.
+People with this condition cannot break down the amino acids leucine, isoleucine, and valine.
 This leads to a buildup of these chemicals in the blood.

 In the most severe form, MSUD can damage the brain during times of physical stress (such as infection, fever, or not eating for a long time).

 Some types of MSUD are mild or come and go.
 Even in the mildest form, repeated periods of physical stress can cause mental disability and high levels of leucine to build up.

 Intellectual disability is a condition diagnosed before age 18 that includes below-average intellectual function and a lack of skills necessary for d...

 These tests may be done to check for this disorder:

 There will be signs of ketosis (buildup of ketones, a by-product of burning fat) and excess acid in the blood (acidosis).

 A serum ketone test measures how many ketones are there in the blood.